rastapasta/spark-bouncer/README.md

 ```

 ### Debugging
-To control the Spark Core's debug output, call the **debug** function with either
+To control the Spark Core's debug output, call the published **debug** function with either

 * **1** -> to **enable** serial debug output, or
 * **0** -> to **disable** serial debug output